Anthony-GG/event-forecaster/README.md

 ```
 * Ability to filter event searches by given criteria (ex. concert, sports, time frame, etc.)

+* Ability to delete options from the pinned city list

 * Extended event list (increased from the current standard list being 20 of the most upcoming events in a given city)

 * Adding action to clicking on an event that will show the user more information about the event (ex. ticket links, location on a map, etc.)